“I’ve been from Tucson to Tucumcari

 It’s been an astonishing and eye opening educational experience to see this remarkable network that you all have constructed, to go out and meet you where you work and live and to see just where the food comes from and how it gets to our tables.

 But as a native Georgian, the son of a small-town Southern preacher, I’m happy to be spending more time in my part of the world with my people.
+But we still know where all the roads go, and take them.

 I spent the first 20 years of my career in the mainstream media as a syndicated columnist with The Chicago Tribune, a columnist with The Washington Post and a writer and video producer with AOL.
 Even now I still hang a shingle out occasionally at The Huffington Post (read some of my ramblings here if you like).
 I also still pick a little music (thanks to everybody who’s downloaded a song or bought an album or watched a video; I’m willing to give it away for free and do, but I indeed appreciate your attention).

-But my focus these days is the remarkable story of the Southeast produce industry and where we fit in to this amazing deal that literally keeps the world fed.
+But my focus these days is the remarkable story of the produce industry and where we fit in to this amazing deal that literally keeps the world fed.